awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Metrics-Explorer.md

-# Use Metrics Explorer to Monitor Resources by Their Tags and Properties<a name="CloudWatch-Metrics-Explorer"></a>
+# Use metrics explorer to monitor resources by their tags and properties<a name="CloudWatch-Metrics-Explorer"></a>

 Metrics explorer is a tag\-based tool that enables you to filter, aggregate, and visualize your metrics by tags and resource properties, to enhance observability for your services\.
 This gives you a flexible and dynamic troubleshooting experience, so that you to create multiple graphs at a time and use these graphs to build your application health dashboards\.